 Larry L. Howell

-Professor Larry L. Howell’s research focuses on compliant mechanisms, including origami-inspired mechanisms, space mechanisms, microelectromechanical systems, and medical devices.
-He is the co-editor of the Handbook of Compliant Mechanisms and the author of Compliant Mechanisms, which are published in both English and Chinese.
+Vice President Howell’s academic research focuses on compliant mechanisms, including origami-inspired mechanisms, space mechanisms, microelectromechanical systems, and medical devices.
+He is the coeditor of the Handbook of Compliant Mechanisms and the author of Compliant Mechanisms, which are published in both English and Chinese.
 His lab’s work has also been reported in popular venues such as Newsweek, Scientific American, Popular Science, and the PBS documentary program NOVA.